Black Cat (song): Cover versions

 Christina Aguilera performed "Black Cat" on the fifth season of The Voice with contestants Jacquie Lee and Matthew Schuler.
 Britney Spears covered "Black Cat", along with "Nasty", during her ...Baby One More Time Tour.
 Finnish metal band Warmen covered the song on their fourth album Japanese Hospitality, featuring vocals by Jonna Kosonen.
 Swedish singer Nanne Grönvall covered the song on her sixth album My Rock Favourites.
 Roz Ellington recorded a funk rock version for her debut album, Touched.
 Alanis Morissette performed live covers of "Black Cat" while part of Canadian band The New York Fries.
 Shirley Kwan recorded a Cantonese version for her album Lost in the Night.
 Sally Yeh also covered the song in Cantonese In 1991.
+Canadian rock singer Lee Aaron has been known to perform the song in concerts, as recently as 2023.

 "Black Cat" was performed on the third season of The Voice of Germany.
 Markéta Poulícková performed the song on Hlas Česko Slovenska 2012, the Czech version of The Voice.
 Vocal group Shackles covered the song on the first season of X Factor Norway.
 Ejay Day covered the song on the American Idols LIVE!
 Tour 2002.